brennanashley/lambdalost/_posts/2021-02-27-Portfolio-Project_NBA.md

 ![image](https://user-images.githubusercontent.com/76409576/109405685-af3be680-7938-11eb-9d2d-be7e1f4a77ff.png)

-This barplot shows that those that had a successful career more often attended a Power 6.
+This barplot shows that those that had a successful career more often attended a Power 6, about 60% of them do.

 ## The Conclusion